Mark Vavroch, Executive Director

-Kyle is a 2019 Summer Seasonal Park Ranger at Diamond Lake.
-He will be a sophomore this fall at Iowa State University pursuing a degree in Animal Ecology with a double option in Wildlife and Fisheries and Aquatic Sciences.
+Kyle is a 2020 Summer Seasonal Park Ranger at Diamond Lake.
+He will be a junior this fall at Iowa State University pursuing a degree in Animal Ecology with a double option in Wildlife and Fisheries and Aquatic Sciences.
 He is from Grinnell, IA and graduated high school from BGM.
 Kyle has a farming background and enjoys spending time outdoors hunting and fishing.

 Conservation Board Members

 Conservation Board Meetings

 The Poweshiek County Conservation Board will have one meeting each month.
 Usually, the Board will meet the Tuesday preceding the second Thursday of the month at the Foster Center, which is located at the south entrance to Diamond Lake.
 The public is always welcome to attend.